-Traditional sourdough waffles are flavorful and delicious.
 These Belgian-style waffles start with an optional overnight ferment.
 They can be savory or sweet.
 For a healthy option, skip the sugar and use wholegrain flour!
 See the sections above for other ways to adjust this recipe.

 - Prep Time: 15 minutes